-I. Internet Suggestions to Sober Up
+I. Google’s Advice to Sober Up Fast

-Here are other recommendations on the web.
+Here are some other ideas on the web.

 - Take deep breaths of fresh air.